Carboplatin

 Side effects generally occur.
 Common side effects include low blood cell levels, nausea, and electrolyte problems.
-Other serious side effects include allergic reactions and increased future risk of another cancer.
+Other serious side effects include allergic reactions and mutagenesis.
+It may be carcinogenic, but further research is needed to confirm this.
 Use during pregnancy may result in harm to the baby.
 Carboplatin is in the platinum-based antineoplastic family of medications and works by interfering with duplication of DNA.

-Carboplatin was patented in 1972 and approved for medical use in 1989.
-It is on the World Health Organization's List of Essential Medicines.
+Carboplatin was developed as a less toxic analogue of cisplatin.
+It was patented in 1972 and approved for medical use in 1989.
+It is on the 2023 World Health Organization's List of Essential Medicines.

 Medical uses

 Carboplatin is used to treat a number of forms of cancer.
 This includes ovarian cancer, lung cancer, head and neck cancer, brain cancer, and neuroblastoma.
 It may be used for some types of testicular cancer but cisplatin is generally more effective.
 It has also been used to treat triple-negative breast cancer.
+Carboplatin has also been used for adjuvant therapy of stage 1 seminomatous testicular cancer.
+Research has indicated that it is not less effective than adjuvant radiotherapy for this treatment, while having fewer side effects.
+This has led to carboplatin based adjuvant therapy being generally preferred over adjuvant radiotherapy in clinical practice.

 Side effects

 Relative to cisplatin, the greatest benefit of carboplatin is its reduced side effects, particularly the elimination of nephrotoxic effects.
 Nausea and vomiting are less severe and more easily controlled.

 The main drawback of carboplatin is its myelosuppressive effect.
 This causes the blood cell and platelet output of bone marrow in the body to decrease quite dramatically, sometimes as low as 10% of its usual production levels.
 The nadir of this myelosuppression usually occurs 21–28 days after the first treatment, after which the blood cell and platelet levels in the blood begin to stabilize, often coming close to its pre-carboplatin levels.
 This decrease in white blood cells (neutropenia) can cause complications, and is sometimes treated with drugs like filgrastim.
 The most notable complication of neutropenia is increased probability of infection by opportunistic organisms, which necessitates hospital readmission and treatment with antibiotics.